Tips for B2B Startups: A Process to Develop Your B2B Brand and Messaging Strategy

 Are you a business-to-business (B2B) company that needs to create or revamp your brand and messaging strategy?

-I specialize in helping B2B startups and small companies develop or revamp their brand story and messaging approach, and one of the most difficult things to explain is the process.
+I specialize in helping B2B startups and small companies do this, and one of the most difficult things to explain is the process.
 I recently wrote a blog post called 4 Easy Tips to Develop Effective Messaging to give folks a starting point for what to think about and consider, but that’s just philosophy.
 When the rubber meets the road there’s more to it.

-If you decide to hire a consultant or facilitator to help you shape your brand and messaging strategy, here are some basic considerations that may help you prepare:
+If you decide to hire a consultant or facilitator to help you shape your brand and messaging strategy, you need to prepare.

 - You and your team will need to participate in the process…a lot.
 There’s much to think about and decide.
 Be prepared for the time commitment.